 It’s important to specify the exact ‘place’ the goods are to be delivered to in the sale contract – i.e. the exact street address if possible.
 This will avoid disputes between the parties in the future.

 Check your Coverage

 - Always clarify with the insurer what your insurance actually covers.
-The Institute Cargo Clauses, off which most freight insurance policies in Australia are based, have plenty of exclusions.
-You don’t want a policy excluding something fundamental to your shipment
+The Institute Cargo Clauses, of which most freight insurance policies in Australia are based, have plenty of exclusions.
+You don’t want a policy excluding something fundamental to your shipment.

 - Consider what term you’re buying on so you don’t double up on insurance cover.
 You don’t want to take out the same insurance policy twice with both the importer and exporter paying a set of fees.